therealsaumil/emux/docs/emulating-tenda-ac15.md

 ### 5.4 Process Memory Layout

-One of the goals of ARM-X is to create an emulated process memory layout identical to that on the actual hardware.
+One of the goals of EMUX is to create an emulated process memory layout identical to that on the actual hardware.
 This allows us to guarantee that memory corruption exploits created on the emulated environment work as-is when targeting the actual hardware.